 However, some teachers have found a new method for bringing the arts and literacy into classroom projects.
 By using makerspaces as a hub for hands-on activities and group assignments, teachers have found that they can easily incorporate writing, and literacy into STEM lessons by immersing students in the imaginative process of storytelling.

 Transitioning from STEM to STEAM with Makerspaces

-However, many hands on projects cannot be performed at a desk with a pen and paper.
+However, many hands-on projects cannot be performed at a desk with a pen and paper.
 They require special materials, tools, and a large space where students can make and create.
 Makerspaces provide exactly this.
 Makerspaces are designated spaces where students can gather together and use their hands to create, make, and invent.
-By using makerspaces, educators can prompt students to call on knowledge they’ve gained from various subjects and use higher level thinking and problem solving skills.
+By using makerspaces, educators can prompt students to call on the knowledge they’ve gained from various subjects and use higher level thinking and problem-solving skills.